davetron5000/wtf-is-a-webpack/markdown/css.md

 For our simple app, we *could* inline our CSS into the `<head>`, but the second we need another template, that ceases to work, and we'd like to manage CSS in separate files, the same as our JavaScript.

 Webpack can totally handle this, even though it feels way outside its wheelhouse, since it's not JavaScript.
-I'm not even sure *why* Webpack has features to support this, but it does, and it prevents us finding another tool to manage CSS.
+I'm not even sure *why* Webpack has features to support this, but it does, and it keeps us from having to find another tool to manage CSS.

 We talked before about _plugins_, but we didn't talk about _loaders_.
 Loaders are the fourth core concept in Webpack and they have to do with the way in which `import` behaves on files that aren't JavaScript.